 - A physical exhibit

 - A digital collection

-In addition, students will be expected to write a report at the end of the term, to be submitted to his/her supervisor and Special Collections staff, of a minimum of 1500 words.
-This report will outline the projects the student has worked on during the directed study, describe the purpose and relevance of his/her project, and suggest directions for further study.
+In addition, students will be expected to write a report at the end of the term.
+This report is to be submitted to their supervisor and Special Collections staff and must be a minimum of 1500 words.
+This report will outline the projects the student has worked on during the directed study, describe the purpose and relevance of their project, and suggest directions for further study.

-During the course of a sixteen week semester, students are expected to spend a minimum of 5 hours per week (or 80 hours total) in the library engaged in working on his/her collection.
-The student may arrange with permission of special collections staff to distribute the 80 hours differently over the course of term, but the total number of hours should not be less than 80.
+During the course of a 16-week semester, students are expected to spend a minimum of five hours per week (or 80 hours total) in the library working on their collection.
+The student may arrange with permission of special collections staff to distribute the 80 hours differently over the course of the term, but the total number of hours should not be less than 80.